-Table 13 lists the Section 4 licensed industries in the catchment up to a distance of 20 kilometres from the designated shellfish area.
+Table 12 lists the Section 4 licensed industries in the catchment up to a distance of 20 kilometres from the designated shellfish area.
 Map 20 illustrates these pressures and map references link the map and table.
 Information provided in the table in relation to the industries includes:

-- the distance of the industries from the designated shellfish area - the WFD status of the water bodies within which the industries are located - the WFD risk designations associated with the industries and the reasoning behind the designations
+• the distance of the industries from the designated shellfish area

+- the WFD status of the water bodies within which the industries are located - the WFD risk designations associated with the industries and the reasoning behind the designations

 The WFD risk assessment in relation to Section 4 licensed industries was updated in 2008 to feed into the draft RBMPs.
-The industries were designated as 'at risk' for a variety of reasons which are outlined on page 57.
+The industries were designated as 'at risk' for a variety of reasons including: